 Michelle is, in fact, also very bad at French, but one thing he couldn’t count on was being even vaguely good at math.

 “Hey, listen, these things happen,” Michelle said.
-“You enroll in French 201, you go a few times—most of the time under the influence, sometimes you skip because you’re too much under the influence—then a few weeks later, you realize you’re in a upperclassmen calculus class.
+“You enroll in French 201, you go a few times—most of the time under the influence, and sometimes you skip because you’re too much under the influence—then a few weeks later, you realize you’re in a upperclassmen calculus class.
 Really, at the end of the day, it’s VCU’s fault.”

 When reached for comment, a VCU spokesperson shook their head in dismay and declined to comment.